 After you bake them, you can add additional ingredients on the polenta canapes or serve them as they are.
 Some of these additional ingredients can be arugula and cherry potatoes, ham and cheese, prosciutto and Grana Padano, etc.

 Polenta is ideal for cutout cookies.
 Whether you add butter and sugar or butter and salt, your polenta cutouts will turn out great sweet or salty.

+For one serving, mix 2 tablespoons of leftover polenta, 2 eggs, chopped one slice of bacon, half of one onion and one slice of cheese.
+Pour the mixture into the pan with oil.
 Cook your omelet until you get the desired consistency, but be careful not to burn the polenta.